fatmakhamis/Pizza-Inn/README.md

 * Open project on VSCode
 * Start the project on live server
 ## Behavior Development Driven
-* the app prompts a user to fill feedback form
+* the app displays the types of pizza on offer
-* the user should fill his name,email and comments
+* the user should fill his name,email to the sigh up page
-* the system should submit a pop up thankful message to the user
+* the system prompts a user to make order on the type,size and desired toppings
-* the system also tracks all emails and messages from the user
+* the system also calculates the bill and give the total in addition to asking for deliveries
 ## Known Bugs
-* No known bugs so far
+* you may need to double click the navigation tabs
 ## Technologies Used
 * HTML
 * CSS